vized-io/vized-studio-releases/examples/EIP/SplitterResequencer/README.md

 ### 1. Create a New Integration Project

+Begin by setting up your project workspace in VIZED:

+1. Navigate to the Workspace view.
-1. Open VIZED and create a new Integration Project for this pattern.
+2. Create a new Integration Project.
-2. Add the provided `SplitterResequencer.camel.yaml` route to your project workspace.

 ### 2. Configure Your Source Component

+Set up the entry point for your integration flow:

+1. Click the "Add Route" button in the visual designer.
+2. Search for the File Component in the Component tab.
-1. Add a File Component to read `orders.json` from the `orders/incoming` directory.
+3. Configure it to read `orders.json` from the `orders/incoming` directory.
-2. Set parameters: `noop=true` (do not move/delete after reading), `delay=5000` (polling interval).
+4. Set parameters: `noop=true` (do not move/delete after reading), `delay=5000` (polling interval).

-### 3. Split and Enrich Orders
+### 3. Parse and Split JSON Data

-1. Unmarshal the JSON array into individual order objects.
+Convert the JSON content into a structured format and split it into individual records:

+1. Add an Unmarshal processor and configure it to parse JSON data using Jackson library.
-2. Use the Split processor to break the array into single order messages.
+2. Add a Split processor to process each order individually.

-3. Enrich each order with:
+### 4. Enrich Orders with Business Logic

+Enhance each order with processing metadata and business rules:

+1. Add Set Header processors to extract order information (orderId, orderDate, priority).
+2. Add a Set Body processor with Groovy script to enrich orders with:
    - Processing timestamp
    - Original processing sequence number
    - Priority-based business rules (expedited flag, processing fee)

-### 4. Resequence and Output
+### 5. Implement Resequencing Logic

+Ensure orders are processed in chronological order:

-1. Resequence orders by `orderDate` to ensure chronological processing.
+1. Add a Resequence processor to reorder messages by `orderDate`.
-2. Marshal each order back to JSON.
+2. Configure batch settings for optimal performance.

+### 6. Output Processed Orders

-3. Write each processed order to `orders/processed` with a dynamic filename.
+Write each processed order to a separate file:

+1. Add a Marshal processor to convert back to JSON format.
+2. Add a Set Header processor to create dynamic filenames.
+3. Add a To processor to write files to `orders/processed` directory.

+## Running the Integration Project

+1. Select your integration project in VIZED.
+2. Right-click on the Camel file and select "Run" from the context menu.
+3. Monitor the logs to see orders being processed and resequenced.
+4. Check the `orders/processed` directory for output files.

 ## Sample Input Data